Skip to main content

 Proposed further temporary closure at Mair Bank and Marsden Bank, Marsden Point, Whangārei, to the harvest of all shellfish

-Consultation opened on 10 April and we must get your submission before 5pm on Monday 18 May 2026.
+Consultation opened on 10 April and closed at 5pm on Monday 18 May 2026.

 Proposed closure area

-The approximate area of the proposed closure is 1.46 square kilometres.
-It includes the fisheries waters at Mair Bank and Marsden Bank:
+The approximate area of the proposed closure was 1.46 square kilometres.
+It included the fisheries waters at Mair Bank and Marsden Bank:

 • starting at the end of the Marsden Point Marine Terminal jetty